mariolinguito/codingadventures/content/blog/finally-i-launched-codsletter-turn-any-blog-into-a-periodically-newsletter-without-automatically/index.md

 So, what is the solution?
 A completely automated newsletter!
 I looked at some solutions on the Internet, and many seem perfect for a newsletter system, but there is a problem (for me): all of them presuppose that I write the newsletter and send it to my audience within the system itself.
 For other users, this can be an interesting feature, and most of the time you need to personalize your newsletter before send it and seem legit.
 But, as I said before in this post, I haven't so much time because of work and personal things, so I need something that make the dirty work for me.

 So, I created **Codsletter**.
 I can choose a minimum number of posts to send with a newsletter and a range of times to schedule the sending.
-For example: if I set 3 as the minimum number of posts to send and 7 days the scheduler; every 7 days the website will be scraping and if there are at least 3 new posts (based on the last newsletter sent), the system will send the newsletter to my users base.
+For example: if I set 3 as the minimum number of posts to send and 7 days the scheduler; every day the website will be scraping and if there are at least 3 new posts (based on the last newsletter sent) and it's been at least 7 days, the system will send the newsletter to my users base.

 But, the template of the newsletter?
 Well, I built only one template, for now, but I hope that in the future I will make some other templates and give them to the users.